Meetings are a necessary evil, especially when working remotely.

 It took everything I had to avoid following up repeatedly after my initial email based on the stories in my head.
 I did follow up a week later because it was so out of the norm for him I was concerned.

-The truth was actually that he was so burnt out that he disconnected for a week and simply forgot to call me beforehand and give me a heads up.
+The truth was that he was so burnt out that he disconnected for a week and simply forgot to call me beforehand and give me a heads up.
 He was so apologetic afterward about going silent without warning.

 He, of course, did not owe me an apology.
 He works so hard and deserves to take some tech-free days off without getting my approval.